Day 9: Kikugawa

 The next day, our plan was do take it easy, drive back to Nagoya and go out to dinner with Jutaro and Rie at a fun pizzeria near their place.
-On our way back, n the western portion of Shizuoka Prefecture, we got off the expressway to take a detour through the Makinohara Plateau, the largest tea planting area in Japan, located near the city of Kikugawa.
+On our way back, while traveling through the western portion of Shizuoka Prefecture, we got off the expressway to take a detour through the Makinohara Plateau, the largest tea planting area in Japan, located near the city of Kikugawa.

 For dinner, we met with Jutaro and Rie at Pizzeria Marino, one of their favorite pizza places in town.
 The pizza tasted really good, alas some of the toppings were a bit unusual.
 The pasta also was very tasty, prepared at the table inside a hollow parmesan cheese half-wheel.

 After dinner, we went to a local drugstore to do some shopping...